rblankley/mofo/README.md

 ~~~~

 If you installed from the debian package or ran `make install` (Linux Only) then you can skip this manual copy process.

+If you are not interested in building source yourself there is some limited binary packages available under the releases section.
+I will try to keep this reasonably up to date but it takes time and may lag behind the sources.
+You will need to follow the usage instructions below just the same as if you built from source.

 For TDA API access you need to create a development account.
 Signup and add your app here:
 https://developer.tdameritrade.com/user/me/apps/add